wovo/disimpy/documentation/introduction.md

    - two busses with the same attributes, returning a bus with those same attributes

-The not function can operate on
+The *not* function can operate on
    - a single wire, returning a single wire
    - a sequence of wires,
      returning a sequence of wires of that same length
    - a bus, returning a bus with the same attributes

-For an xor with more than two inputs the 'odd parity' definition is used.
+For an *xor* or *xnor* with more than two inputs the 'odd parity' definition is used.
 (The alternative that is sometimes used is the 'exactly one' definition.)

-- truth_table()
-- circuit()
-- bus()